 The Virginia Community College System was established during the 1966 session of the General Assembly.
 Wytheville Community College became a member of the system on July 1, 1967.
 In the first year of its operation, the college's enrollment rose to 837 and the number of full-time faculty members increased to 21.
-The college's enrollment has grown to nearly 4,000 students in 2006-07, with nearly 40 full-time and 150 part-time faculty.
+Today, the college's enrolls more than 5,000 students annually in credit classes, and employs nearly 40 full-time and 150 part-time faculty.